 How to eliminate over half of all design errors before they occur

-Numerous studies (Jonette[i], Boehm[ii], Rothman[iii], McGibbon[iv], Chigital[v]) have shown that the cost of fixing engineering errors in systems and software increases exponentially over the project life cycle.
-Couple that with results showing that more than half of all engineering errors originate in the requirements[vi], and you have a compelling argument in favor of finding and correcting requirements errors where they occur… at the very beginning of the project.
+Numerous studies (Jonette[i], Boehm[ii], Rothman[iii], McGibbon[iv], Chigital[v]) have shown that the cost of fixing engineering errors in systems and software increases exponentially over the project lifecycle.
+Couple that with results showing that more than half of all engineering errors originate in the requirements[vi], and you have a compelling argument in favour of finding and correcting requirements errors where they occur… at the very beginning of the project.